nthuudang/huudangdev.github.io/aboutme.md

 subtitle: / Why you'd want to go on a date with me
 ---

-Chào các bạn, tôi tên là Đăng - hiện là một Developer kiêm Blogger và vài thứ la ta linh tinh khác nữa.
+Chào các bạn, mình tên là Đăng - hiện là một Developer kiêm Blogger và vài thứ la ta linh tinh khác nữa.

 > "You can’t connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something — your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life."